Okami1/RL-EDA/README.md

 # RL-EDA
-My Python code and peripherals for the RL and EDA comparison course
+This repo contains my code and peripherals for the special course "Implementation, Comparison and Evaluation of Reinforcement Learning and Estimation of Distribution Algorithms".